HaniAmmar/Qentem-Engine/README.md

 ## Memory Model

-Qentem uses a custom memory reservation system (`Reserver`) designed for predictable, low-overhead allocation and long-term memory reuse.
+Qentem uses a custom memory reservation system (`Reserver`) designed for predictable, low-overhead allocation and efficient memory reuse.

-### Key characteristics:
+### Key characteristics

-* Block-based reservation model with no allocation metadata stored inside user memory.
+* Block-based allocation with no per-allocation metadata stored in user memory.
-* First-fit region selection with bitfield tracking for fast reuse.
+* Bitfield-backed first-fit region tracking for fast allocation and reclamation.
-* Fixed-size preallocated blocks to reduce fragmentation.
+* Thread-local allocator instances to eliminate contention during normal operation.
+* Automatic reuse of freed regions and release of unused blocks when appropriate.
+* Support for custom allocation alignment beyond the allocator's default alignment.
-* Optional memory diagnostics via `MemoryRecord`.
+* Optional allocation diagnostics through `MemoryRecord`.

-### Threading model:
+### Threading model

-Reserver is intentionally designed for core-pinned, single-threaded workloads and does not currently provide internal synchronization.
-This model enables predictable allocation behavior and naturally extends to per-core allocator designs.
+Each thread owns an independent `ReserverCore` instance through thread-local storage.
+Allocations and releases are expected to occur on the same thread that owns the allocator instance.
+Because no shared allocator state exists between threads, normal allocation paths require no locks or synchronization.

+This design favors high-throughput workloads by keeping allocation state local to the executing thread while minimizing allocator contention and cache traffic.

 ## Documentation